SilverHalf/temple-of-febe/README.md

 ## Contributing

 If you are interested in adding information to the guide or fixing current information, please contact me here or on Discord (silverhalf).
-Possible additions include:
+Currently work is being done on:

-- [ ] Detailed guides for certain builds and roles in UNIT strat.
+- [ ] Detailed guides for Flower Strat.
-- [ ] Detailed guide for EoS (UNIT variant)
+- [ ] Detailed guide for EoS.

 ## Licensing and Attribution